ariannasang/Refinery29_wellness_analysis/README.md

 ## Results

 ### Topic Modeling
 After tuning the topic models, 14 topics had the best combination of low perplexity, low minimazation, high maximization, and high coherence scores.
-(These scores can be viewed as LDAtuning graphs in the 'www' file.)
+(These scores can be viewed as LDAtuning graphs in the [www](https://github.com/ariannasang/Refinery29_wellness_analysis/tree/master/www) file.)
 The 14 topics are:

 * Subscription Services
 * Quality Time with Partner